abskj/lossy-image-compression/README.md

 # Lossy Image Compression using Autoencoders

 This project demonstrates that we can use deep learning to compress images to very low bitrates and yet retain high qualities.This project was done as part of academic project for B.Tech degree by Abhishek Jha, Avik Banik, Soumitra Maity and Md.
 Akram Zaki of Kalyani Government Engineering College.
-This contains two already trained autoencoder and decoder model which you can train yourself if you would like.
+This contains two already trained autoencoder and decoder model which we trained on kaggle.
 Currently it works only on PNG images.

 ## Installation

 After cloning the git repo.
-Use the package manager [conda](https://www.anaconda.com/distribution/) to install the required dependencies for the.
+Use the package manager [conda](https://www.anaconda.com/distribution/) to install the required dependencies.

 ```bash
 conda env create -f environment.yml